 Water & Wastewater Capital Improvement Plan Outlook: Top 100 U.S. Utility Profiles

 New Data Insight available now.
-(Report included with US & Canada Municipal Insight service subscription).
+(Included with US & Canada Municipal Insight service subscription).

 Over the 10-year period from 2019 to 2028, total capital expenditures (CAPEX) for the top 100 U.S. utilities are projected to total over US$207 billion.
 These 100 utilities serve over 86.8 million for water, 86.6 million for wastewater, and 40.7 million for stormwater (representing 28% percent of the water market and 49% of the wastewater market).
 From population growth to the proliferation of digital technologies to climate change, a host of market factors are impacting where utilities spend their dollars.